Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 to perform the same operation in code, for instance in order to implement a software application that connects to a Hotmoka node and runs some transactions.
-Therefore, we describe below how you can write a Java program that installs the same jar in the Hotmoka node, without using the `moka install` command.
+Therefore, we describe below how you can write a Java program that installs the same jar in the Hotmoka node, without using the `moka jars install` command.
 A similar translation in code can be performed for all examples in this tutorial, but we will report it only for a few of them.

-Let us hence create another Eclipse Maven project `runs`, inside `hotmoka_tutorial`, exactly as we did in the previous section for the `family` project.
+Let us hence create another Eclipse Maven project `io-hotmoka-tutorial-examples-runs`, inside `hotmoka_tutorial`, exactly as we did in the previous section for the `family` project.
-Specify Java 11 (or later) in its build configuration.
+Specify Java 21 (or later) in its build configuration.
-Use `io.hotmoka` as Group Id and `runs` as Artifact Id.
+Use `io.hotmoka` as Group Id and `io-hotmoka-tutorial-examples-runs` as Artifact Id.
-This is specified in the following `pom.xml`, that you should copy inside the `runs` project, replacing that generated by Eclipse:
+This is specified in the following `pom.xml`, that you should copy inside the `io-hotmoka-tutorial-examples-runs` project, replacing that generated by Eclipse:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"